zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 -   Real-time analysis
 -   Big data
--   Geological survey
+-   Geological surveys
 -   Image coding and media coding
 -   Scientific computing
 -   Scalable Web sites and Web crawlers
 -   Image and media coding
 -   Testing

-Preemptible instances are not suitable for stateful applications, such as databases, because it is difficult to store application states if the instance is released because of a failed bid or some other reasons.
+Preemptible instances are not suitable for stateful applications, such as databases, because it is difficult to store application states if the instance is released because of a failed bid or other reasons.

 ## Bidding modes {#section_hdc_jt5_ydb .section}